-Both of these are perfectly usable.
-That is, as long as the turret of the optic work in the same system as the reticle.
+Both of these are perfectly usable as long as the turrets of the optic work in the same system as the reticle.

 Up until fairly recently, a lot of American rifle scopes had mil-dot reticles but MOA turret adjustment.
 We call that mil/MOA.
 There is no good reason to do that to yourself.

-To work with ths, it requires more math.
+To work with this, it requires more math.
 You need a conversion factor of 3.43, which is the rounded version of 3438 divided by 1000 (the two ratios representative of each system).

 Put it this way:

 Scenario #2: You’re now using a mil/mil scope and take another shot.
-You measure the impact as 2.3 mils to the right.
-Move the decimal one place to the right (multiply by 10) and you get 23.
+You measure the impact as 2.3 mils low.
+In your head, move the decimal one place to the right (the result of multiplying by 10) and you get 23.
 Adjust the elevation turret 23 clicks.